M17-Project/M17_spec/pages/02.part-1/05.application-layer/docs.md

 | --------- | ----------- | -------- |
 | 32        | 64          | 16       |

 **CTR_HIGH** field initializes the highest 16 bits of the CTR, with the rest of the counter being equal to the FN counter.
+Encryption subtypes are not applicable for this encryption scheme.
+All parties are assumed to know the key length used for each transmission.

 !!
 In CTR mode, AES encryption is malleable.
 That is, an attacker can change the contents of the encrypted message without decrypting it.
 This means that recipients of AES-encrypted data must not trust that the data is authentic.
 Users who require that received messages are proven to be exactly as-sent by the sender should add application-layer authentication, such as HMAC.
 In the future, use of a different mode, such as Galois/Counter Mode, could alleviate this issue.